jeblad/TemplateData/README.md

 ## Documentation

-Individual parts will be documented in the [wiki](/jeblad/mediawiki-extensions-TemplateData/wiki) at Github, with the repo placed in the [docs](./docs) subfolder.
+Individual parts will be documented in the [wiki](https://github.com/jeblad/mediawiki-extensions-TemplateData/wiki) at Github, with a local repo placed in the [docs](./docs) subfolder.